mmu-webdesign/IWD-web-term2/rwd-week-2.md

 /* element styling (e.g. standard p, h1, h2, a, etc) */
 ```
 Find the above comment in `layout.css` and add styles to headings and paragraphs.

+> **Remember** that at the moment all of these styles are for your mobile design.
+If the defaults are working, don't adjust for the sake of it.

+- Once you have applied a Google font to the body element, all text will inherit this style (except for the form - more later).
+Don't reapply the same font to headings or paragraphs in your CSS.

 - If you have selected a second Google Font for headings you will need to apply this (usually to all headings).